Roger Steinke, Director of REACH Ministries

 Lucy Kay Osborne began playing organ for worship at age 14 at her home church, Maple Leaf Lutheran in Seattle.
-She studied organ at University Presbyterian from junior high through high school with Winston Johnson, organist at the church.
-She went on to major in organ performance at PLU from 1973-1978 and studied with David Dahl, professor of organ studies.
 Lucy Kay received a B.M. in organ performance and a B. A. in music education (vocal), K-12 at PLU.
-During her time at PLU, she spent a summer in Holland studying historical organs and playing organs dating back to the 1100’s.
+During her time at PLU, she spent a summer in Holland studying and playing historical organs.
+In 1990 she received a M.Ed.
+From Seattle Pacific University.

 Lucy Kay Osborne, Music Director

 A lifelong resident of Washington State, Pastor Berg has lived in Redmond, Lake Stevens, Pullman and now Kenmore.
 After graduating from Eastern Washington University and a short stint with a printing company he attended and graduated from Luther Seminary in St. Paul, Minnesota.
 With his wife Susan they have two adult children Micah and Hannah.

 Pastor Berg has served Ebenezer (Lake Stevens) and Trinity (Pullman) Lutheran Churches before accepting the call to serve FLC in 2010.
 His love of teaching and preaching fuel the ministries of FLC.
 The core of his theology is wrapped around the ideas that God is in the ordinary and that we are all called to serve in the very ordinary places of our lives.

 Pastor Berg is always available for conversation, just make an appointment!

 Kristin Smith, Office Manager/Bookkeeper